 None of the above really caught our eyes and much of what produced I felt like was a result of my pour vision and direction.
 The concept I found most appealing was the DNA concept and so I had Joe expand on that as well as explore some other thoughts and directions in tandem with a few of his personal ideas.
 During another Google Hangout not only did we discuss other concept ideas but the way the initial concepts would be delivered so that we could increase Joe’s efficiency in terms or time spent during concept preparation stage.
 Joe suggested a pen and paper sketch approach where he would provided hand sketches of concepts that we could then explore further as interest was peaked.
 The following is what was created and created quickly using those tactics.

-This round certainly provided some concepts that got the juices flowing and I provided some visual feedback of which some was total junk but entertaining none the less.
-At some point in that process Joe received the following and with a lot of grace and patience I might add.
+This round certainly provided some concepts that got the juices flowing and I provided some visual feedback of which some were total junk but entertaining nonetheless.
+At some point in that process, Joe received the following and with a lot of grace and patience, I might add.

 After another Google Hangout and a dose of my crazy the concept that resonated with me the most was still the DNA idea and the idea of a portal with something going in it and multiples coming out the other side.
 Another round of sketches landed in my inbox and I have to say that I was getting excited as they were much closer to what would become the final concept…

 After sharing with the team we all really resonated with concepts 1 and 5 from the latest sketch group.
 The portal concept seemed to be it.
 I immediately replied to Joe asking for digital variations and options for these concepts of which he attacked and produced in no time.

 Boom!
 Some awesome hit my inbox.
 There were come clear concept winners from this batch that we wanted to pursue.
 Although I liked the DNA concept quite a bit we ultimately decided that it did not capture the story at first glance and therefore we moved forward within the first four concepts from this round of sketches.
 The next round was getting us closer and closer to a landing spot.